Skynet (satellite): Skynet 5

 Paradigm Secure Communications and EADS Astrium, a European spacecraft manufacturer.
 EADS Astrium was responsible for the build and delivery of Skynet 5 series satellites in orbit, whilst subsidiary company Paradigm was responsible for the provision of service to the Ministry of Defence (MOD).
 In 2010, the PFI contract was extended by two years to 2022, to a total cost of £3.66 billion over the course of the contract, with Paradigm able to sell bandwidth in excess of the capacity of 1.1 Skynet satellites to other allied countries.
 Paradigm had 220 staff and about 100 sub-contractors working on Skynet.
-Serco is a major subcontractor on the PFI programme.
+Serco was a major subcontractor on the PFI programme.
 This was the biggest ever outsourced military satellite communications contract.

 The Skynet 5 satellite is based on the Eurostar E3000 satellite bus design, weighs about 4700 kg, has two solar panels each about fifteen metres long, and has a power budget of five kilowatts.
 It has four steerable transmission dishes, and a phased-array receiver designed to allow jamming signals to be cancelled out.
 They will also resist attempts to disrupt them with high-powered lasers.
+Skynet 5 introduced full Internet Protocol (IP) support, increasing capability and usability.

 Astrium described in 2010 the Skynet 5 system as:

 The Skynet 5 satellites have the highest powered X-band transponders in orbit, a highly flexible uplink beam configuration, coupled with a world leading anti-jamming antenna to ensure that the constellation is extremely effective against hostile or non-hostile interference.
 All of the downlink beams are fully steerable and the whole payload is optimized to maximise performance for small, rapidly deployable satellite ground terminals on land, sea or air.

 Skynet 5A was launched by an Ariane 5 launch vehicle at 22:03 UTC on 11 March 2007, in a launch shared with the Indian INSAT 4B civil communications satellite, and entered full service on 10 May 2007.
 The launch was delayed from 10 March 2007 due to malfunction of a launch pad deluge system.
 Skynet 5A successfully separated from its launch vehicle and telemetry was acquired by its dedicated Control Centre approximately 40 minutes after launch.

 Skynet 5B was launched at 22:06 UTC on 14 November 2007, from Centre Spatial Guyanais, Kourou, in French Guiana, aboard an Ariane 5ECA launch vehicle.
 This launch was delayed from 9 November 2007 due to problems with the electronics on one of the Solid Rocket Boosters (SRB), and 12 November 2007 due to a fuelling problem with the launch pad.
 At time of launch, the Ariane 5ECA launcher set a new record on this mission, deploying a total payload of more than 8700 kg.